jmart2001/testing/README.md

 allow people to prepare their meals efficiently while also having the option to be cautious of the price of those meals.

-To run this application, first, clone the repository, and then the npm commands can be used to run the application locally: npm start.
-Other commands may need to be run in order to use npm start.

-<the file should contain detailed instructions that any developer
-can follow to install, compile, run, and test your project.
-These are not only useful to new developers, but also to you when you have to re-install everything because your old laptop crashed.
-Also, the teachers of this class will be following your instructions.>

 ## External Requirements

 List all the stuff the reader will need to install in order to get you app to